ucare-uchicago/YCSB/README.md

 UCARE UCHICAGO
 ====================================
-This is our fork of YCSB, in case we need something specific.
+This is our fork of YCSB in case we need something specific.
 Ideally, you should clone this repo and then do

 git checkout tags/<tag_name> -b <branch_name>

 that will checkout the tag you want (the version) and setup a branch for that tag.
 Work on that branch and then commit/push/pull/build or do whatever you want.

+To build, follow instructions in the readme file, it works like a charm.

 YCSB
 ====================================